 Some of the benefits:

-- Comfortable for long period of dancing and supporting
+• Comfortable for long periods of dancing and supporting

 Main downsides:

-- Depends on the shoe the grip on the floor can sometimes be too much and make turns more difficult. (sometimes it becomes better as the sole wears down).
+• Depending on the shoe the grip on the floor can sometimes be too much and make turns more difficult.
+(Sometimes it becomes better as the sole wears down).

 High heels